Syed Aamer Raza

-Syed Aamer Raza HI(M) SBt is a three-star army officer in the Pakistan Army, currently serving as the Chief of General Staff at the General Headquarters, Rawalpindi.
-He was appointed to this position on 24 January 2025.
-Previously, Raza served as the Commander IV Corps and Chairman Heavy Industries Taxila.
+General Syed Aamer Raza is a four-star military officer in the Pakistan Army, serving as the Commander of the National Strategic Command at the National Command Authority since 27 July 2026.
+Previously, Raza served as the 41st Chief of General Staff, Commander IV Corps and Chairman Heavy Industries Taxila.

 Military career

-Raza was commissioned in the 6th Lancers in 1988.
+Aamer Raza is from the 22nd course of the Officers Training School (OTS) in Mangla and was commissioned in the 6th Lancers in 1988.
 He is a graduate of the Command and Staff College, Quetta and National Defence University, Islamabad.
 He holds a degree in International Relations from the University of Nottingham, MSc in Arts and Science of Warfare and Defence and Strategic Studies; both from National Defence University.

 He has commanded the 6th Lancers from November 2007 to September 2009.
-He has also commanded an armored brigade, an infantry brigade in South Waziristan and an Infantry Division.
-He has served as the Chief of Staff at ll Corps, and as Director General of the Weapons and equipment directorate.
+He has also commanded an armored brigade, an infantry brigade in South Waziristan.
+Later, Major General Raza commanded 37th Mechanized Division Kharian.
+He has served as the Chief of Staff (COS) at ll Corps, and as Director General of the Weapons & Equipment Directorate at GHQ, Rawalpindi.

-He has been an instructor at the School of Armour and Mechanized Warfare, Director Faculty of Research and Doctrinal Studies and Chief Instructor at the Command and Staff College Quetta.
+He has been an instructor at the School of Armour and Mechanized Warfare, Nowshera.
+Raza has also been Director Faculty of Research and Doctrinal Studies and Chief Instructor at the Command and Staff College Quetta.

-Raza took over the command of Heavy Industries Taxila on 28 April 2020.
+Raza was appointed as the Chairman of Heavy Industries Taxila by the Government on 5 May 2020.
 On 11 October 2022, he was promoted to the rank of Lieutenant General.

+As Chairman HIT, Lt.General Raza played an instrumental role in the upgradation and modernization of Al-Khalid Tank series.
+Under Chairmanship of Lt.General Raza, HIT locally produced Haider tank, based on a variant of VT4 Tank of China under the transfer of technology agreement, conferring Pakistan with advance tank manufacturing capabilities.

-On 16 May 2023, Raza was appointed as the Commander of the IV Corps, Lahore, following the 9 May riots in Pakistan.
+On 16 May 2023, Raza was appointed as the Commander of the IV Corps, Lahore, following the 9 May riots in Pakistan, replacing Corps Commander Lt.General Salman Fayyaz Ghani.

+On 24 January 2025, Raza was appointed as the Chief of the General Staff(CGS), replacing Lt.Gen Avais Dastgir who was appointed as Commander V Corps, Karachi.

+On 24 July 2026, the Prime Minister of Pakistan Shehbaz Sharif promoted Lt.General Raza to the rank of a four-star General and appointed him as the first Commander of the National Strategic Command.
+He assumed office on 27 July.

+On 31 July 2026, President Asif Ali Zardari approved the conferment of the Nishan-i-Imtiaz (Military) upon General Syed Aamer Raza.